medicalid/medicalid.github.io/privacy.md

 Medical ID designated a Data Protection Officer (DPO), as required by GDPR:

 ```
-Laurent Pellegrino
+Elaunira SARL
 Email: laurent.pellegrino@medicalid.app
 Phone: +33665262907
-Address: 1 Chemin des rosiers, 06800 Cagnes-sur-mer, France
+Address: 1 Chemin des Rosiers, 06800 Cagnes-sur-Mer, France
 ```

 ## Changes to this privacy

 We reserve the right to make changes to this privacy policy at any time by giving notice on this page.
 It is strongly recommended to check this page often, referring to the date of the last modification listed at the top.
-If you object to any of the changes to the Policy, you must cease using Laurent Pellegrino Services: this includes the Medical ID app.
+If you object to any of the changes to the Policy, you must cease using Elaunira SARL Services: this includes the Medical ID app.

 If you have any question, you may contact <a href="mailto:legal@medicalid.app">legal@medicalid.app</a>.